alexpetros/blip-app/README.md

 The final cut, completely processed video objects will be stored in the Amazon S3 cloud.
 The S3 server will be able to handle `FETCH/POST` calls to video objects.

 ## Setup
+### Global installs
+You will need an http://expo.io account if you do not already have one.

+`brew install node`

+`brew install watchman`

+`npm install -g exp`

+### Environment setup
-Be sure to run `yarn` to install all dependencies.
+Be sure to run `yarn` to install all dependencies, and install the latest version of xcode.

-Then run `exp start` to get the main app compiled.
-You're welcome to view it however you like, but for simplicity's sake we're testing with `exp ios`.
+Make sure you have the API running, then run `exp start` to get the main app compiled.

+You're welcome to view the app however you like, but for simplicity's sake we're testing with `exp ios`, which you should run in a separate terminal tab.
+If you restart the simulator, make sure to Cmd+Q the actual simulator from your desktop before attempting to reload it.
-Requires the background server running.

 ## Authors